DistributeCompany/open-manufacturing-model-docs/docs/tutorials/cooll.md

 sidebar_position: 7
 ---

-# Advanced 1: Thermal Heat Pump Manufacturing
+# Advanced 1: Thermal Heat Pump Manufacturing (Cooll)

 This tutorial models a complex manufacturing facility with multiple production lines, automated material handling, detailed monitoring, and sophisticated resource management.
-It is inspired by one of the partners of NXTGEN High Tech Factory 2030: [Cooll](https://cooll.com/)
+This tutorial is inspired by one of the partners of NXTGEN High Tech Factory 2030: [Cooll](https://cooll.com/)

 ## What We're Building

 We're creating a sophisticated manufacturing facility that:
-- Operates multiple interconnected production lines
 - Uses automated material handling with AGVs and conveyors
 - Implements environmental monitoring and controls
-- Manages complex routing between workstations
 - Tracks detailed worker authorizations
 - Monitors production in real-time
-- Maintains quality controls throughout the process

 Think of this as a complete factory where different components and systems work together seamlessly to produce thermal heat pumps.
 We'll set up everything from the initial material storage to final testing, with automated systems moving materials between stations.